Optical properties of a disordered metallic film: local vs. collective phenomena: Definitions

 at each order of the expansion (self-consistent condition).
-This condition in diagrammatic form reads (Fig.~\ref{fig:Diag}a), where the solid line represents the dual propagator, and dashed line is corresponds to influence of the disorder.
+This condition in diagrammatic form reads (Fig.~\ref{fig:Diag}a), where the solid line represents the dual propagator, and the dashed line is corresponds to influence of the disorder.
+Since $Y\neq 0$, in reciprocal space this requirement is represented as follows: